Real Estate Depreciation: A Comprehensive Guide For Accountants

 Market valuation means assessing your asset's current market value instead of spreading depreciation expenses over time.
 This is valuable when real estate appreciates or market conditions impact its worth, ensuring accurate and up-to-date financial statements, potentially improving ratios and valuations.

-Revaluation Models
+Revaluation models

 Revaluation models involve periodic assessments of real estate's market value, potentially increasing its book value.
 They're great when property values rise or market conditions change, ensuring accurate financial statements for better reporting and decision-making.